8 Ways Science Can Boost Your Halloween Fun

 Thanks to data science, you can make sure you're giving out the best treats on the block.
 Bulk candy retailer CandyStore.com combed through 10 years of data (2007 to 2016, with a particular focus on the months leading up to Halloween) to gauge America's top-selling sweets.
 They created an interactive map to display their results, which includes the top three most popular Halloween handouts in each state and Washington, D.C.
 Be prepared for plenty of stoop-side visitors and adorable photo ops.

 Cooking is essentially chemistry—and depending on your technique, you can whip up chewy, fluffy, or decadent Halloween treats according to taste.

 Folding chunks of chilled butter into your dough will give you thick, cake-like cookies, as will swapping baking soda for baking powder.
-Curious why?
 When butter melts, its water converts into gas, which leaves lots of tiny holes.
 If the butter flecks in question are colder and larger, they'll leave bigger air pockets.
-As for the baking powder, it produces carbon dioxide gas both when it's mixed into the dough and when it's heated up.
+As for the baking powder, it produces carbon dioxide gas both when it's mixed into the dough and when it's heated.
 For an extra boost in texture, you can also try adding more flour.

 Prefer chewier cookies?
 Start out with melted butter in the dough, and stick with plain old baking soda.

 And for extra-fragrant and flavorful baked goods, opt to use dark sugars—like molasses, honey, and brown sugar—because they're filled with glucose and fructose instead of plain old sucrose.
 As cookies bake, they undergo two processes: caramelization, in which the sugar crystals liquefy into a brown soup; and the Maillard reaction, a chemical reaction between the dough's proteins and amino acids (flour, egg, etc.) and the reducing sugars that causes tasty browning.